-105. Eidsheim, Sensing Sound, 24.
+105 Eidsheim Sensing Sound, 24.

-106. Subramaniam, Ghost Stories for Darwin.
+106 Subramaniam Ghost Stories.

-107. Robinson, Hungry Listening, 50-51.
+107 Robinson Hungry Listening, 50-51.

-Although Steven Feld's notion of acoustemology has enjoyed widespread acceptance, we find a particularly underrecognized element of his formulation germane to our argument.
-Recently Feld has suggested a definition of acoustemology not derived from the etymological combination of "acoustics+epistemology" but rather as "listening to histories of listening."
-Acoustemology's promise, in this manner, is its recognition of the (nonneutral) consequences of such inescapable listening histories, "relational and contingent, situational and reflexive."
-Our issue with "sounds like" and its attendant epistemology of origins-listening is that it is profoundly an-acoustemological: it mistakes nature for culture, politics for inheritance, bugs for features, the "explanandum [for] explans," "affinity [for] identity," and more.
-When listening for redemption by locating cross-species sonic similarities, or when musiking for redemption by, for example, duetting with whales, attenuated are the violent histories of material and epistemological oppression and consumption that made possible these more contemporary forms of listening and sounding.
+Although Steven Feld's notion of "acoustemology" has enjoyed widespread acceptance, we find a particularly under-recognized element of his formulation germane to our argument.
+108 Recently, Feld has suggested a definition of acoustemology not derived from the etymological combination of "acoustics + epistemology," but rather as "listening to histories of listening."
+Acoustemology's promise, in this manner, is its recognition of the (non-neutral) consequences of such inescapable listening histories, "relational and contingent, situational and reflexive."
+Our issue with "sounds like" and its attendant epistemology of origins listening is that it is profoundly an-acoustemological: it mistakes nature for culture, politics for inheritance, bugs for features, the "explanandum [for] explans," affinity [for] identity,"111 and more.
+When listening for redemption by locating cross-species sonic similarities, or musiking for redemption by, for example, duetting with whales, 112 attenuated are the violent histories of material and epistemological oppression and consumption that made possible these more contemporary forms of listening and sounding.

-An acoustemological approach not only tunes into these often-silent genealogies but also offers a model of genealogy that rejects the causality of heredity itself assumed by research into the evolutionary basis of musicality, in which intergenerational similarities/retentions are very real and fixed.
-Instead it attends to the distinctly sonic politics of becoming through which, as Sarah Franklin writes, the "genealogical describes the power to define and shape origins, or to organize generativity and vitality."
-To return to the quotation from Eidsheim that serves as the epigraph of our first main section, we find that the values reinforced by a practice of what we have referred to as origins-based listening are at best historically and politically ill informed and at worst reflective of biological essentialism and implicit, epistemological structures that have been used to create species and human hierarchies.
-Thus when certain people or certain other-thanhuman beings were and are marked out as musical persons while others are reduced to nonmusical animal status, this provokes the need for an alternative.
+An acoustemological approach not only tunes into these often-silent genealogies, but also offers a model of genealogy that rejects the causality of heredity itself assumed by research into the evolutionary basis of musicality, in which intergenerational similarities/retentions are very real and fixed.
+Instead, it describes the distinctly sonic form of becoming in which, as Sarah Franklin writes, the "genealogical describes the power to define and shape origins, or to organize generativity and vitality."
+113 To return to Eidsheim's quote which formed the epigraph to this paper, we find that the values reinforced by a practice of what we have referred to as origins-based listening are at best historically and politically ill-informed and at worst reflective of biological essentialism and implicit, epistemological structures that have been used to create species and human hierarchies.
+Thus, when certain people, or certain other-than-human beings, were and are marked out as "musical" persons while others are reduced to animal status, this provokes the need for an alternative.
 A way of accounting for the concepts of musicality and species that does not rely upon an epistemology of origins-listening is urgently needed.

-Following Feld and Franklin, we propose to redirect attention away from a species or musical practice's source and toward what it is in the process of becoming.
+Following Feld and Franklin, we propose to redirect attention away from a species or musical practice's source and towards what it is in the process of becoming.
 The malleability of species as a concept has long been addressed in STS scholarship, from Lowe's study of the politics of primate taxonomy in Indonesia to Emily Yates-Doerr's argument that "the power of multispecies scholarship" lies "in its challenge to conventional taxonomic formulations of classification and belonging."
-In her discussion of dog pedigrees Haraway also emphasizes the gerundive, active character of the term "species": "Not a fixed thing, but a living, imaginative hope and memory."
-Yet the concept of musicality retains much of its natural power.
-How are musicalities brought into being? we might newly ask.
-Indeed, as Kirksey argues, species "are enacted . . . they are performed in specific ways."
-Rather than accepting the existence of the sort of simultaneously musical and biological blueprint that Estonian biologist Jakob von Uexküll famously termed the "score of nature," we propose to consider musicality and species both in process, not defined by an origin to which they must constantly return to gain validity but instead the situated context of their performance.
-This is not to say either concept should be abandoned: both are categories that matter.
-Not least, and thinking beyond issues of representation, because they are both structural categories that inflict real effects on bodies.
-But we must recognize that especially in the sense of bounded, taxonomic structures they are both Western concepts, dripping with entitlement.
+114 In her discussion of dog pedigrees Haraway also emphasizes the gerundive, active character of the term "species": "Not a fixed thing, but a living, imaginative hope and memory."
+115 Yet the concept of